maxcarduner1/databricks-apps-streamlit-feedback-chat-bot/README.md

 Chatbot Feedback App

 1. Clone repo to git folder in workspace
+2. Run Setup/brand_tone_chain and incorporate more specific prompting to your brand/tone (unless you already have that then just serve it in next step)
-2. Run setup notebook to create secrets, feedback table, model serving endpoint with env vars
+2. Run Setup/setup notebook to create secrets, feedback table, model serving endpoint with env vars

 6. Go to your Databricks workspace and create a Databricks App
 ![create-app](./imgs/create-app.png)